vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 <a href="index"><img src="images/home_assistant_logo.png" style="margin-left:20px;float: right" alt="Home Assistant logo" height="100px"></a>

-Here you find Home Assistant dashboard layout tips.
+Here you will find Home Assistant dashboard layout tips.

 I like compact layouts.\
-Over the years I found different ways to group a lot of entity state information together in a nice and compact way.\
+Over the years I found different ways to group a lot of entity state information together in a compact and readable way.\
-And I only show entities which are relevant for the time of day, year or what else...
+I only show entities that are relevant for the time of day, the season, or whatever else matters at that moment.

-I hope you can use my examples for your dashboard!
+I hope you can use these examples for your own dashboard.

-> **_NOTE:_** For some of the examples here, you need to install first an extra HACS integration.
+> **_NOTE:_** Some of the examples require an extra HACS integration.
+If possible I added a link which makes it possible to directly install in on your own Home Assistance instance.

 ---
 ## Table of Contents